KEERTHANA-321/Facial-expression-detector-using-CNN/README.md

 - Fully Connected Layers:
   - Flattened extracted features into a dense representation.
   - Added Dropout to reduce overfitting.
-  - Output layer with a `softmax` activation to classify into 7 emotion categories.
+  - Output layer  to classify into 7 emotion categories.

 3.Training
-- Loss Function:Categorical Crossentropy.
-- Optimizer:Adam Optimizer with a learning rate of 0.0001.
 - Evaluation Metric:Accuracy and f1 scores.
 - Training Epochs:Trained for 50 epochs on the FER 2013 dataset.